School Governors

 Emily Stephens - Staff Governor

-I have worked at Mayflower since September 2020, I started teaching in Year 2 and I am currently teaching in Year 6.
+I have worked at Mayflower since September 2020, I started teaching in Year 2, I have taught in Year 6 and I am currently teaching in Year 1.
 I really enjoy working at Mayflower - the pupils are amazing and the school is a growing vibrant community.
-My experience of working daily with our pupils, alongside my colleagues, will give me a unique insight of the school to bring to the governing body.
+My experience of working daily with our pupils, alongside my colleagues, gives me a unique insight of the school to bring to the governing body.

 I have worked at Mayflower Primary School for 20 years and I am currently the School Business Manager.
 Both of my children attended the school and Mayflower built the foundation of their knowledge.
 I am passionate about the school and helping the staff and governors to work hard to give our children the best education and learning experience we can.